-We understand that the replacement structure will consist of either a new bridge structure, a concrete box culvert structure (CBC), or arch structure.
+We understand that the replacement structure will consist of either a new bridge structure or a concrete box culvert structure (CBC).
 If a bridge structure is selected, then the abutments and piers will be supported on driven H-piles or drilled shafts.
-If a CBC or arch structure is selected, then the structure will be founded on shallow foundations.
-Wing walls for the structures will be founded on shallow strip foundations.
+If a CBC structure is selected, then the structure will be founded on a shallow mat foundation.
+Wing walls for the bridge and CBC structures will be founded on shallow strip foundations.

-Based on the subsurface conditions encountered during our preliminary study, our engineering analysis, and our experience with similar projects it is our opinion that driven H-pile and drilled shaft foundations are suitable for support of the bridge structure.
-Shallow foundations are suitable for support of the CBC, arch, and wing wall structures.
+Based on the subsurface conditions encountered during our preliminary study, our engineering analysis, and our experience with similar projects, it is our opinion that driven H-pile and drilled shaft foundations are suitable for support of the bridge structure.
+Shallow foundations are suitable for support of the CBC and wing wall structures.
 Recommendations for the drilled shafts are presented in Section 3.2, driven H-pile recommendations are provided in Section 3.3, and CBC foundation recommendations are presented in Section 3.4.